PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 !!!
 Summary

     Use Groups to manage teaching and administration activities in your course.
-There are various ways to allocate groups, incluidng randomly, manually or imported from a file.
+There are various ways to assign members to groups.

 ## Video Steps